nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 The pins/features-configurations are final, changes will only be done when forced by Micropython updates.

+## Update 20.08.2024

+A generic TFT-Driver has been included.
+Details and documentations [here](https://github.com/nspsck/st7735s_WeAct_Studio_TFT_port).
+Note the blackpills without SPI-Flash version are missing some fonts compared to the SPI-Flash version.

 ## Pins definition

 Things that in `()` are available in the pre-built firmware but they might interfere with other interfaces, so be cautious.
 These are only my choices, you may use any other pins, which were stated in the comment as `Valid`.
-For the 8MB version, the `SPI1` bus is used for SPI flash.
+For the 8MB version, the `SPI1` bus is used for SPI flash. `SPI4` and `SPI5` are master out only by default, because both the `MISO` pins are used for USB.

 | USART  | USART1 | USART2 |(USART6)|
 | ------ | ------ | ------ | ------ |